stadium-software/repeater-datagrid/README.md

 # Application Setup

 ## Application Properties
-1. Check the *Enable Style Sheet* checkbox in the application properties
+Check the *Enable Style Sheet* checkbox in the application properties

-# Connector
+## Connector
 To run the sample, a database connector to the "StadiumFilterData" database and two Queries need to be added

-## StadiumFilterData Queries

 ### "TotalRecords"
 Create a query called "TotalRecords".
 The result is used when calculating the total number of pages in the *Repeater*